Engineering

 How Memory Extraction Actually Works

 Storing memories is easy.
-Storing the right memories - and keeping them accurate as they age - is the engineering problem.
+Storing the right memories, while preserving how information changes over time, is the engineering problem.

 Memory Types: What Gets Stored